luiscoco/JavaSE_Calculator/README.md

 }
 ```

-To run this application we first compile the Java file for creating the class file:
+## How to run this application

+we first compile the Java file for creating the class file:

 ```
 javac Calculator.java